SDGforskning/sdg-strings/SDG10_query_action_WoS.md

    )
   )
  )
-NOT "consumption upgrade$" NOT "dna accessib*" NOT "rna$" NOT "receptor$" )
+NOT "consumption upgrade$" NOT "dna accessib*" NOT "rna$" NOT "receptor$" NOT "touris*" NOT "flood*" )
 ```